 Project management plays an important role in most, if not all, occupations.
-This program will prepare you with a solid knowledge and application of key project management concepts and practices in varied professions and competencies.
+Be skilled and prepared to apply key project management concepts and practices across a variety of professions.

 Project Management at Western

-It is expected that graduates from the programme will be proficient in domain specific customising of a project management life cycle and developing comprehensive project plans involving cost and quality control, managing risks and stakeholders and developing efficient schedules while being able to act as an effective communicator within a project team setting.
+Our graduates are proficient in domain-specific customising of a project management life cycle and in developing comprehensive project plans involving cost and quality control, managing risks and stakeholders.
+You will also develop efficient schedules while being able to act as an effective communicator.